-arrow sign with home for sale pointing to a houseWhen looking to become a property investor, your first major obstacle is often how to meet the lender’s requirements for an investment property loan.
-As a rule, it is easier to get a loan to buy your own home than to get a loan to buy an investment property.
+When looking to build wealth and become a real estate property investor, your first major obstacle is often how to meet the loan terms, and the lender’s requirements for an investment property loan.
+As a rule, it is easier to get a personal loan to buy your own home than to get a loan to buy a real estate investment property.

-Blanket Homes explains that lenders view investment property loans as a considerable risk.
-Borrowers are more likely to default on an investment mortgage than their home mortgage since defaulting on their home mortgage means the investor will become homeless.
+Borrowers are more likely to default on an investment mortgage than their personal loan for their primary residence mortgage since defaulting on their traditional mortgage loan means the investor will become homeless.

-If you have a strong desire to become a property investor but have not been able to meet the conditions for an investment property loan, should you give up on your dream?
+If you have a strong desire to become a real estate investor but have not been able to meet the conditions for an investment property loan, should you give up on your dream?
 If you own your own home, the good news is you may already have a way to solve your problems.

 How?